Chemical weapons in World War I: Countermeasures

 None of the First World War's combatants were prepared for the introduction of poison gas as a weapon.
-Once gas was introduced, development of gas protection began and the process continued for much of the war producing a series of increasingly effective gas masks.
+Once gas was introduced, development of gas protection began and the process continued for much of the war, producing a series of increasingly effective gas masks.

 Even at Second Ypres, Germany, still unsure of the weapon's effectiveness, only issued breathing masks to the engineers handling the gas.
-At Ypres a Canadian medical officer, who was also a chemist, quickly identified the gas as chlorine and recommended that the troops urinate on a cloth and hold it over their mouth and nose, urine would be left to sit for a period so that the ammonia would activate, this would neutralize some of the chemicals in the chlorine gas, this action would allow them to delay the German advance at Ypres giving the allies time to reinforce the area when French and other colonial troops had retreated.
-The first official equipment issued was similarly crude; a pad of material, usually impregnated with a chemical, tied over the lower face.
-To protect the eyes from tear gas, soldiers were issued with gas goggles.
+At Ypres a Canadian medical officer, who was also a chemist, quickly identified the gas as chlorine and recommended that the troops urinate on a cloth and hold it over their mouth and nose.
+Urine would be left to sit for a period so that the ammonia would activate; this would neutralize some of the chemicals in the chlorine gas, which allowed them to delay the German advance at Ypres, giving the Allies time to reinforce the area when French and other colonial troops had retreated.
+The first official equipment issued was similarly crude: a pad of material, usually impregnated with a chemical, tied over the lower face.
+To protect the eyes from tear gas, soldiers were issued gas goggles.

-The next advance was the introduction of the gas helmet—basically a bag placed over the head.
-The fabric of the bag was impregnated with a chemical to neutralize the gas—the chemical would wash out into the soldier's eyes whenever it rained.
+The next advance was the introduction of the gas helmet, which was basically a bag placed over the head.
+The fabric of the bag was impregnated with a chemical to neutralize the gas; the chemical would wash out into the soldier's eyes whenever it rained.
 Eye-pieces, which were prone to fog up, were initially made from talc.
 When going into combat, gas helmets were typically worn rolled up on top of the head, to be pulled down and secured about the neck when the gas alarm was given.
-The first British version was the Hypo helmet, the fabric of which was soaked in sodium hyposulfite (commonly known as "hypo").
+The first British version was the hypo helmet, the fabric of which was soaked in sodium hyposulfite (commonly known as "hypo").
 The British P gas helmet, partially effective against phosgene and with which all infantry were equipped with at Loos, was impregnated with sodium phenolate.
 A mouthpiece was added through which the wearer would breathe out to prevent carbon dioxide build-up.
 The adjutant of the 1/23rd Battalion, The London Regiment, recalled his experience of the P helmet at Loos: